davidkimai/Symbolic-Residue/arXiv Publication: On the Symbolic Residue of Large Language Models.md

 3. The propagation patterns of incomplete or broken computation reveal architectural limitations in how models integrate information across layers and token positions.
 4. These failure modes exhibit consistent signatures that can be identified in more complex contexts, providing diagnostic tools for understanding model limitations.

-Our approach builds on the methods introduced in our companion paper, but focuses on tracing the "ghosts" of failed computations rather than successful ones.
+Our approach builds on the methods introduced by Anthropic, but focuses on tracing the "ghosts" of failed computations rather than successful ones.
 By examining what the model almost does—but ultimately fails to complete—we gain insights that complement traditional interpretability methods focused on successful computation.

 ## 2 Method Overview

 This section briefly recapitulates key elements of our methodology, with a focus on adaptations specific to studying symbolic residue.
-For a more comprehensive treatment of our attribution graph approach, please refer to our companion paper, "Circuit Tracing" (Lindsey et al., 2025).
+For a more comprehensive treatment of our attribution graph approach, please refer to Anthropic's paper, "Circuit Tracing" (Lindsey et al., 2025).

 ### 2.1 Attribution Graphs and Local Replacement Models